enthought/glfwpy/README.md

 Caveats:
 --------
-The following part of the glfw api are not wrapped
 1. Imaging functions (Users are expected to use a python imaging library to load textures)
 2. Threading functions (Users are expected to use the python threading library)
 3. glfwGetProcAddress